elijahmagistrado/standardise-distribution-maps/README.md

 ### polygonise(file_path)

 The function `polygonise()` is used to convert all ESRI ASCII (.asc) raster files into shapefiles.
 Outputs shapefiles in the same directory supplied.
-This function is automatically called when `from_raster=True`
+This function is automatically called when `from_raster=True`.

 **Parameters:**